-While the impacts of the hydraulic calm dredge to habitats are substantial, the overall adverse impacts of the hydraulic clam dredge fishery may be considered localized, depending on the size of the swept area and types of habitats encountered by the UoA vessels.
-The potentially expanding footprint and increased complexity of habitats encountered by UoA vessels will necessitate increased consideration in future audits to ensure that habitat impacts are still considered "minimal and short-term".
-Further, it is noted that with the modification and closure of certain areas to bottom tending gears such as hydraulic dredges, intensification of dredging in alternate areas will deserve attention in future audits.
-The coral habitats identified in the managed area of the UoA are beyond the operating depth of the UoA.
+In summary, while the impacts of the hydraulic calm dredge are substantial, the overall adverse impacts of the hydraulic clam dredge fishery may be considered localized, depending on the size of the swept area of UoA vessels.
+Further, the coral habitats identified in the managed area of the UoA are beyond the operating depth of the UoA.
 Suitable sponge habitats throughout the northeast US have yet to be mapped as well, but the low amounts of sponge identified by observers suggests that the UoA is not encountering them.
-Management systems in place ensure that vulnerable and important habitats are identified, and that impacts are considered on a fisheryspecific and cumulative basis within federal FMPs.
+Management systems in place ensure that vulnerable and important habitats are identified, and that impacts are considered on a fishery-specific and cumulative basis within federal FMPs.
 Every federally managed fishery is required to identify EFH and evaluate all potential adverse effects of fishing on EFH designated within the FMP as well as all other EFH of federally managed fisheries, including consideration of cumulative impacts.
 The EFH Regulatory Guidelines further require each FMP to minimize such adverse effects to the extent practicable, as is being implemented by habitat area closures.
 Finally, information to inform habitat management has been bolstered by the Omnibus Essential Fish Habitat Amendment 2, which assessed seabed vulnerability to fishing gear impacts using the Swept Area Seabed Impact (SASI) approach (NEFMC 2016).
+It is noted that with the closure of certain areas to bottom tending gears such as hydraulic dredges, intensification of dredging in alternate areas could be a concern in future assessments.